Sofia Coppola: Criticisms

+Although her films have won critical acclaim, they have also faced ongoing criticism over the years for alleged racism, whitewashing, and centering of whiteness.

 Personal life

 President Bill Clinton greets Coppola and then-husband Spike Jonze at Three Kings screening on October 14, 1999.

+Coppola dated Steven Shane McDonald of the power-pop band Redd Kross in the early 1990s, and appeared nude wearing a mask on the cover of the 1990 Redd Kross album Third Eye.

 In 1992, Coppola met director Spike Jonze; they married in 1999 and divorced in 2003.
 In an official statement, Coppola's publicist explained that the divorce decision was reached "with sadness".
 It is widely believed that the main character's husband in Lost in Translation is based on Jonze, as Coppola stated after the film's release, "There are elements of Spike there, elements of experiences."

 From 2003 to 2005 Coppola dated filmmaker Quentin Tarantino.
 They have remained friends since their separation.

 Coppola married musician Thomas Mars on August 27, 2011, at Palazzo Margherita in Bernalda, Italy.
 They met while producing the soundtrack to The Virgin Suicides.
-They have two daughters: Romy (born November 28, 2006), whose name is an homage to Coppola's brother Roman, and Cosima (born May 2010).
+They have two daughters: Romy (born November 28, 2006), whose name is an homage to Coppola's brother Roman, and Cosima (born May 18, 2010).

 Coppola and her family lived in Paris for several years before moving to New York City in 2010.

 Coppola has maintained a low public profile for her family, aiming for her daughters' lives to be unaffected by her career and travel.
 When asked if her choices as a parent to keep her children out of the spotlight is a result of her own upbringing, Coppola has explained that she does not want her children to be jaded.